AnuragThePathak/News-Feed-App/CONTRIBUTING.md

   7) **Push the changes**

-After commiting the changes you have to push these changes into your remote repo using the below command
+After committing the changes you have to push these changes into your remote repo using the below command

         > git push origin <feature_branch_name>